Sign in to view your journeys, link your Nectar card and more

 Part of Bee in the City

-We’re proud sponsors of Bee in the City, an interactive art trail led by Wild in Art and Manchester City Council that landed in the city in July 2018.
-Over 100 giant bee sculptures are positioned across the city, waiting to be discovered, and our very own ‘Manchester Movement Bee’ has taken pride of place in Manchester Victoria Station.
+In Summer 2018, we were proud sponsors of Bee in the City, an interactive art trail led by Wild in Art and Manchester City Council.
+Over 100 giant bee sculptures landed at locations across the and our very own ‘Manchester Movement Bee’ took pride of place in Manchester Victoria Station.

 But just how did the Bee come to, well, be?
-Read on and you’ll find out all about its significance to us, the city of Manchester and how visiting the bee could mean money off your next train journey…
+Read on and you’ll find out all about its significance to us and the city of Manchester.

 Inspired by Manchester